 Each decision point attempts to create a picture of the patient to validate the answer to that question.
 To begin with, it’s the person themselves (as they are becoming a patient) who holds all the cards as they have most of the information necessary to make a decision.

-The MDT on the other hand, should begin their conversation with a detailed and colourful, albeit incomplete, rich picture of the patient.
+The MDT also does Triage, but should begin their conversation with a detailed and colourful, albeit incomplete, rich picture of the patient.
 The information held by the patient, in terms of their wants, needs and aspirations, is still at the heart of the picture (it’s layout), but now there’s a flourish of additional experiential and technical detail: both in terms of the creation of the picture so far; but also the concepts, methods and tools best placed to enhance the picture further.

 One of the best MDTs I’ve helped, used a little numerical code at the start when discussing a patient.
 I heard one patient denoted as “12” and then another patient got “46”.
 I asked at the end what the little numerical code meant and Prof chuckled before saying, “it’s the height of the patient’s notes in inches… the size gives everyone a shared sense of the history”.
 Abstract but meaningful, it was a form of painting by numbers that opened up a whole world of research for me that resulted in ANGEL.